 In this day and age it can be very easy to feel bad about yourself.
+It can also be hard to lose weight healthily.
 We’re constantly confronted by images of celebrities who are sizes that we could never imagine being because they live lifestyles full of personal trainers and chefs and nannies that we could never imagine living.
 Despite knowing that, it can be hard to look in the mirror and feel good about yourself every day.
 If you’ve made the decision to lose weight because you want to get healthier, good for you.
 There are plenty of ways to do that healthily and safely…

 First of all, you need to remember that eating well isn’t about cutting huge amounts of food out of your diet – it’s about eating in moderation and cutting down your portion sizes.
 Deciding to cut chocolate and potato chips out of your life for the next sixty years just isn’t something that can stick – and depriving yourself of things you enjoy completely wouldn’t be much fun at all!
 If you learn to just eat a couple of squares of chocolate instead of the whole bar, you’ll find yourself getting trimmer in no time.